lesnikyan/lisapet/readme.md

 ## Status.
 Actually it is on-dev.
 Most basic features and needed things is done.
 Details see next, in `syntax` section.
-As an one-hands made project all updates are committed into dev and almost immediately merged into main branch, without version numeration.
-Tests covers all the changes as possible.
+As an one-hands made project (withous users) all updates are committed into dev and almost immediately merged into main branch, without version numeration.
+Tests covers all changes whenever possible.
+Therefore, critical changes to previously added things happen extremely rarely.

 *
 Basic principles.
-1. no extra thingth, block is defined by line shifting like python or ruby
+1. No extra thingth, block is defined by line shifting without endline operator.
-2. basic collections: list, dict, tuple
+2. Basic collections: list, dict, tuple
-3. arithmetic expressions - like python syntax: (a + 1/2) * b - c ** 2 .
+3. Arithmetic expressions - python-like syntax: (a + 1/2) * b - c ** 2 .
-4. control structs: `if-else`, `match`, `for`, `while`.
+4. Control structs: `if-else`, `match`, `for`, `while`.
-5. functions: function is an object, value of last expression is a returning result.
+5. Functions: value of last expression is a returning result.
 Explicit `return` works too.
+Function is an object.
+Lambdas `x -> y`.
-6. `struct` as a complex type. struct can have methods.
+6. `struct` is a main complex type. struct can have methods.
 Inheritance works too.
-7. functions have typed args, by default as Any type.
+7. Vars, struct fields, func args have type `x : type`, internal `Any` type by default.
-8. Import modules.
+8. Import modules or things from modules.
-9. Some syntax sugar: list slice, list generator, `<-`, `?>`, `?:` operators, multiple assignment.
+9. Syntax sugar and useful operators is ok.
+For example: list slice, list generator, `<-`, `?>`, `?:`, `::` operators, multiple assignment, inline syntax of blocks.
+10. Native regexp.

 *